Pomax/are-we-flying/docs/index.md

 export FLIGHT_OWNER_KEY=FOK-12345
 ```

 Super secure!

 Of course, when we make our web page available, we'll want to make triple-sure that we change this key to something a little more secret-appropriate =)

-Let's update our server class to tap into the key:
+Let's update our `server.js` class to tap into the key:

 ```js
 ...